You may have heard by now that swimming while pregnant is one of the best kinds of exercise you can do.

 Swimming works your whole body: Arms, legs, abs, shoulders, everything.

 Swimming has been shown to reduce pregnancy swelling and water retention.

 There are two reasons for this.
 First, the ‘weightlessness’ you feel when you’re in the water helps the excess fluid in your feet and ankles to drain.

 Second, exercise boosts your circulation to get rid of the fluid once and for all.

 4. It eases pregnancy aches and pains

 Ever wondered what happens to baby when you’re swimming while pregnant?

-Because your baby is ‘floating’ too, they’re not pressing down on the nerves in your back or the ligaments in your pelvis.
+Because your baby is ‘floating’ too, the buoyancy takes the pressure off your baby bump and lower back so they’re not pressing down on the nerves in your back or the ligaments in your pelvis.

 It might be the calming effect of being in water.
 Whatever the reason, we’ll take it.